GlobalWebIndex/saturator/README.md

 ### how-to

 ```
-"net.globalwebindex" %% "saturator" % "0.01-SNAPSHOT"
+"net.globalwebindex" %% "saturator" % "0.02-SNAPSHOT"
 ```

-See demo at `example/` :
+See demo at `example/`.
+Akka persistence uses redis plugin as it is the best fit for saturator unless DAG gets really complex or it has a lot of partitions in which case something like Cassandra would be a better fit.

 ```
 $ cd docker